Following a meeting of our Trustees, the Foundation has awarded the following grants for 2019:

 £1,500 to Carney's Community in Wandsworth, South London

 Carney’s works to improve the social mobility of disadvantaged youths through mentoring schemes.
-The grant will allow them to cover the costs of the chief executive training course at the CASS Business School, indirectly improving the organisation’s strategic and programmatic delivery.
+The grant will allow them to cover the costs of the chief executive training course at the CASS Business School, indirectly improving the organization’s strategic and programmatic delivery.

 £1,140 to Circle Community in East London